Chambersburg, Pennsylvania: July 30, 1864 devastation

-Civil War Legacy
+Civil War legacy

 Accusations of war crimes

 Accused war criminal, General Early, disguised as a farmer, while escaping to Mexico, 1865.

 Confederate Lieutenant General Jubal Early was accused of war crimes for ordering Chambersburg burned.
-The actual burning divided two of his cavalry commanders, because when Maryland-born Gen. Bradley Johnson saw the behavior of Gen. McCausland's troops in Chambersburg, he refused to participate in a similar burning at Cumberland and Hancock, Maryland not far to the south, so both those towns survived despite likewise not paying ransoms.
+The actual burning divided two of his cavalry commanders, as when Maryland-born Gen. Bradley Johnson saw the behavior of Gen. McCausland's troops in Chambersburg, he refused to participate in a similar burning at Cumberland and Hancock, Maryland not far to the south.
+As a result, both towns survived despite likewise not paying ransoms.
 Union cavalry under Brig.
 Gen. William W. Averell, although initially misdirected toward Baltimore and thus late to arrive to prevent the atrocities, also pursued the Confederates, who sustained several defeats and lost most of the Shenandoah Valley by November.
 Furthermore, when the Army of Northern Virginia surrendered on April 9, 1865, Early escaped to Texas by horseback, where he hoped to find a Confederate force still holding out.
 He proceeded to Mexico, and from there, sailed to Cuba and Canada.
 Living in Toronto, he wrote his memoir, A Memoir of the Last Year of the War for Independence, in the Confederate States of America, which focused on his Valley Campaign and was published in 1867.

-Chambersburg's Reconstruction
+Chambersburg's reconstruction

 A combination of state and private funding rebuilt Chambersburg.
 However, many new buildings were erected quickly and not initially built to the original standards.
 It took more than 30 years to fully restore the town's housing stock to pre-Civil War standards.
 As discussed further below, Chambersburg was the site of one of the 69 schools established by Pennsylvania to educate children orphaned by the war, and which remained when all other such were closed decades later.
 Known as "The Scotland School for Veterans Children" after the 1890s, it remained open until 2010 and graduated more than 10,000 children during its lifetime.